yahoo/elide-doc/pages/guide/03-security.md

     requests a field-set that contains a restricted field, the request is rejected rather than filtered.

 ### Hierarchical Security
-JSON API does not specify how to map a particular dataset into corresponding URL representations.
+JSON API does not specify how to map a particular data model into corresponding URL representations.
 Elide accepts all URLs that can be constructed by traversing the data's relationship graph.
 This is beneficial because it alleviates the need for all models to be accessible at the URL root.
 When everything is exposed at the root, you need to enumerate all of the valid access patterns for all of your models–which quickly becomes unwieldy.
-Typically, security rules only need to be defined for a subset of models and relationships.
+Typically, security rules only need to be defined for a subset of models and relationships - often near the roots of the relationship graph.

-By allowing traversal of the object graph, you can eliminate invalid access patterns by applying security rules to the relationships to prune the graph.
-Consider a simple data model consisting of articles - each having zero or more comments.
-The request `PATCH
+Invalid access patterns can be eliminated by applying security rules to the relationships to prune the graph.

-/article/1/comments/4` changing the comment _title_ field would cause permissions to evaluated in the following order:
+To better understand the sequence of how security is applied, consider a simple data model consisting of articles - each having zero or more comments.
+The request `PATCH /article/1/comments/4` changing the comment _title_ field would cause permissions to evaluated in the following order:

 1. Read permission check on the `Article<1>#comments`.
 1. Update permission check on `Comment<4>#title`.